Find Local Furnace Repair Technicians Near Me

 Single-stage and two-stage furnaces differ in their heating output capabilities:

-Single-stage furnaces operate at only one output level – full capacity.
+Single-stage furnaces have only one setting, they either operate at 100% or are off.
 This can lead to temperature fluctuations and higher energy bills because the temperature fluctuates more than with two-stage furnaces.

 What are the different types of furnaces?